joooohnli/delay-callback/README.md

 common interfaces and objects used by client and server

 ## client-demo
-The demo shows how to use delay-callback-client to register callback and write callback logic.
+Shows how to use delay-callback-client to register callback and write callback logic.

-# 3.Getting started
+# 3.Get started
 ### i.Start server
 ```bash
 cd delay-callback-server